-Rafa Benitez has revealed what he said to his Newcastle United players after their agonising defeat at Old Trafford.
+Rafa Benitez reveals what he told his Newcastle players after Man United defeat

 Winless Newcastle had led 2-0 thanks to first-half goals from Kenedy and Yoshinori Muto.

 But Juan Mata sparked a comeback with a 70th-minute free-kick.

 Newcastle manager Benitez attempted to pick up his demoralised players in the dressing room after the defeat, which left the club 19th in the Premier League.

 “Everybody was disappointed in the dressing room, but I told them we cannot complain about we did," said Benitez.

 "We cannot upset, because we did so well for a while, and we deserved more.
 We have played against five of the top six already.
 Last year, we were in the bottom five teams in the table in December, and still we finished 10th.
 This year, hopefully it will be the same."